Abbalolo/Portfolio/README.md

 1. Update the content in the `src/data` folder with your own information.
 2. Customize the styles by modifying the Tailwind CSS classes in the components.
-3. Start the development server: `npm start`
+3. Start the development server: `npm run dev`
-4. Open your browser and visit: `http://localhost:3000`
+4. Open your browser and visit: `http://localhost:51`

 ## Technologies Used